-- □ Landesdatenschutzgesetz Bremen (State Data Protection Act of Bremen) - Landesdatenschutzgesetz Brandenburg (State Data Protection Act of Brandenburg) - □ Landesdatenschutzgesetz Hamburg (State Data Protection Act of Hamburg) - Landesdatenschutzgesetz Mecklenburg-Vorpommern (State Data Protection Act of Mecklenburg-Vorpommern) - □ Landesdatenschutzgesetz Hessen (State Data Protection Act of Hesse) - Landesdatenschutzgesetz Nordrhein-Westfalen (State Data Protection Act of North Rhine-Westphalia) - Landesdatenschutzgesetz Rheinland-Pfalz (State Data Protection Act of Rhineland-Palatinate) - □ Landesdatenschutzgesetz Niedersachsen (State Data Protection Act of Lower Saxony) - □ Landesdatenschutzgesetz Saarland (State Data Protection Act of Saarland) - □ Landesdatenschutzgesetz Sachsen (State Data Protection Act of Saxony) - □ Landesdatenschutzgesetz Sachsen-Anhalt (State Data Protection Act of Saxony-Anhalt) - Landesdatenschutzgesetz Schleswig-Holstein (State Data Protection Act of Schleswig-Holstein) - Landesdatenschutzgesetz Thüringen (State Data Protection Act of Thuringia) - \Box Sozialgesetzbuch X (Volume X of the German Social Insurance Code), e.g. for medical data - \square Bundesstatistikgesetz (German Federal Statistics Act), e.g. for census data
+☐ Landesdatenschutzgesetz Bremen (State Data Protection Act of Bremen) ☐ Landesdatenschutzgesetz Brandenburg (State Data Protection Act of Brandenburg) ☐ Landesdatenschutzgesetz Hamburg (State Data Protection Act of Hamburg) ☐ Landesdatenschutzgesetz Mecklenburg-Vorpommern (State Data Protection Act of Mecklenburg-Vorpommern) ☐ Landesdatenschutzgesetz Hessen (State Data Protection Act of Hesse) ☐ Landesdatenschutzgesetz Nordrhein-Westfalen (State Data Protection Act of North Rhine- Westphalia) ☐ Landesdatenschutzgesetz Rheinland-Pfalz (State Data Protection Act of Rhineland- Palatinate) \square Landesdatenschutzgesetz Niedersachsen (State Data Protection Act of Lower Saxony) ☐ Landesdatenschutzgesetz Saarland (State Data Protection Act of Saarland) ☐ Landesdatenschutzgesetz Sachsen (State Data Protection Act of Saxony) ☐ Landesdatenschutzgesetz Sachsen-Anhalt (State Data Protection Act of Saxony-Anhalt) ☐ Landesdatenschutzgesetz Schleswig-Holstein (State Data Protection Act of Schleswig-Holstein) ☐ Landesdatenschutzgesetz Thüringen (State Data Protection Act of Thuringia) ☐ Sozialgesetzbuch X (Volume X of the German Social Insurance Code), e.g. for medical data ☐ Bundesstatistikgesetz (German Federal Statistics Act), e.g. for census data □ Other: Sensitive Data Does the data set contain special categories of personal data? □ Yes □ No According to the GDPR, this includes personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation (Art.

-Sensitive Data

-Does the data set contain special categories of personal data?

-□ Yes □ No

-According to the GDPR, this includes personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation (Art.
 9 GDPR, para.
 1) (General Data Protection Regulation).
-Such data is considered particularly sensitive and requires even stricter protective measures than those already required for personal data in general.
+Such data is considered particularly sensitive and requires even stricter protective measures than those already required for persona data in general. opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation (Art.
+9 GDPR, para.
+1) (General Data Protection Regulation).
+Such data is considered particularly sensitive and requires even stricter protective measures than those already required for persona

-If you answer this question with "Yes", please get in touch with the data protection officer of your institution to check which additional protection measures are necessary.

-Will the data be anonymised or pseudonymised?

-- \Box Yes, during the collection - \Box Yes, before / at the beginning of the data analysis - $\hfill\square$ Yes, after the data analysis / before publication - 🗆 No

 To what extent is the "informed consent" obtained from the persons concerned?
 Basically, the collection, processing, archiving and publication of personal data is only admissible, when the "informed consent" of the person in question has been obtained.
-If necessary, please contact the data protection officer at your institution to find out about the necessary conditions for consent.

-- \square For analysis / use of the data within the project as well as for re-use - \Box Only for analysis / use of the data within the project - \Box For analysis / use of the data within the project as well as for long-term storage

-Where and how is the "informed consent" documented?
+If necessary, please contact the data protection officer at your institution to find out about the necessary conditions for consent. ☐ For analysis / use of the data within the project as well as for re-use ☐ Only for analysis / use of the data within the project ☐ For analysis / use of the data within the project as well as for long-term storage Where and how is the "informed consent" documented?
 Deletion management: By when will the (not anonymised or not pseudonymised) original data be safely deleted?
 Who is responsible for this?

-Other sensitive data

-Does this dataset contain sensitive data other than personal data?

-Examples are data that contain trade or business secrets or geoinformation on endangered species.

-\Box Yes

-(a) If yes, please describe the non-personal sensitive data used in the project?

-Official approval

-Certain areas of research require an official approval in order to protect humans, animals and the environment.
+Other sensitive data Does this dataset contain sensitive data other than personal data?
+Examples are data that contain trade or business secrets or geoinformation on endangered species. ☐ Yes □ No (a) If yes, please describe the non-personal sensitive data used in the project?
+Official approval Certain areas of research require an official approval in order to protect humans, animals and the environment.
 A compilation of authority contacts and information on the subject of research can be found here.
 Has the project been approved by a research ethics committee?

-\Box Yes, reviewed and approved by the following committee:
+☐ Yes, reviewed and approved by the following committee:

-$\hfill\square$ Yes, approved under obligations which will be complied in the following way:
+☐ Yes, approved under obligations which will be complied in the following way: